 Minnesota Timberwolves President and Head Coach Tom Thibodeau and Lynx Head Coach Cheryl Reeve will both work as assistant coaches with the men’s and women’s 2016 Olympic basketball teams in Rio de Janeiro.
 Four Lynx stars — Lindsay Whalen, Maya Moore, Seimone Augustus and Sylvia Fowles — all earned spots on the women’s team.

 The United States women have won 42 straight games played in Olympic competition.
-But it’s the woIMG_2530men who face the greatest health challenges this year.
+But it’s the women who face the greatest health challenges this year.
 As my late father-in law Dr. Robert Johnson used to say, be prepared for the unexpected.

 It amazes me how after all these years there’s never been this type of scrutiny or concern for the overall safety of the athletes.
 The media business, for the most part, may have rendered this the most paranoid, controversial games ever.
 And not because golf is once again an Olympic sport.
 The water conditions for drinking and competing in Rio have been called harmful and loaded with human waste and trash.